Komodo

 • Are there any areas in Komodo I should avoid?

 There is no single no-go district in Labuan Bajo, but the port edge and darker side streets are not places to wander half-drunk with a phone out.
 The bigger safety line is inside the park: do not drift from rangers, swim against guide instructions, or treat boat decks like beach clubs.
-Trouble here usually starts with bad judgement, not a bad neighbourhood.
+Trouble here usually starts with bad judgement, not a bad neighborhood.

 • How LGBTQ+ friendly is Komodo?

 Komodo is not an openly queer destination, and Labuan Bajo is socially conservative compared with Bali's more used-to-tourists pockets.
-Same-sex couples are unlikely to face trouble for simply booking rooms or travelling together, but visible affection can draw attention.
+Same-sex couples are unlikely to face trouble for simply booking rooms or traveling together, but visible affection can draw attention.
 Keep public affection discreet and choose accommodation that feels professional rather than nosy.

 • Can you drink tap water in Komodo?